AidynJones/portfolio/technical.md

 # Technical Proficiency

+## Used gitlab as a version control

+We used gitlab as our version control for this project, I created the project on my account and gave all the group members master permissions so they could pull and push all their work to it.
+This worked really well and we only had a couple of merge problems which were caused by the same person putting up their work twice me included.
+I pushed some work from polytech and from home that edited the same file differently but I used Visual Studio Code's inbuilt merge helper to sort through the error and keep the code I wanted and get rid of the code I didn't.

 ## Getting Elise's original semester tracker to work on the Kate server

 When we got put into the semester tracker project Elise gave us the files she had made in a attempt to make her own, I spent a class uploading these to Kate and creating a database which used the same layout she had on phpmyadmin.
 I only managed to get the front page working without any css applied to it, we used this in the beginning to get a feel for what the software should look and feel like(links and information shown).